Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Application to a COVID-19 vaccine efficacy trial

 \section{Application to a COVID-19 vaccine efficacy trial}

 We apply the proposed methods to analyze the global phase~3 efficacy trial VAT00008 Stage 2 (NCT04904549), conducted in Colombia, Mexico, Kenya, Uganda, Ghana, India, and Nepal, which evaluated a Spike SARS-CoV-2 recombinant protein vaccine with AS03-adjuvant containing two Spike strains (Index/Ancestral and Beta/B.1.351) vs. placebo administered on Day~1 and Day~22 \citet{Dayan2023}.
 The primary endpoint was virologically-confirmed SARS-CoV-2 infection with symptoms of COVID-19-like illness starting 14 days after the second injection, the so-called COVID-19 primary endpoint.
 The trial enrolled 13,002 participants between October 19, 2021, and February 15, 2022, evaluating 11,416 adult participants for efficacy in the primary analysis cohort with 9,693 (84.9\%) baseline seropositive for SARS-CoV-2 (indicating previously infected) and the remainder baseline seronegative (naive to SARS-CoV-2).
-Focusing on the baseline seropositive cohort given it is most relevant for representing contemporary epidemiology, our objective is to study the association between two biomarkers measuring SARS-CoV-2 antibody response to prior SARS-CoV-2 infection and/or vaccination---the $\log 10$ concentration of IgG binding antibody to the Omicron-strain SARS-CoV-2 Spike protein and the $\log 10$ neutralizing antibody titer against the BA.1 SARS-CoV-2 strain---and the cumulative incidence of the COVID-19 primary endpoint.
+Focusing on the baseline seropositive cohort given it is most relevant for representing contemporary epidemiology, our objective is to study the association between two biomarkers measuring SARS-CoV-2 antibody response to prior SARS-CoV-2 infection and/or vaccination with the cumulative incidence of the COVID-19 primary endpoint.
+These biomarkers are $\log 10$ concentration of IgG binding antibody against the Omicron-strain SARS-CoV-2 Spike protein and the $\log 10$ neutralizing antibody titer against the SARS-CoV-2 BA.1 strain.
 Similar biomarkers have been studied in other COVID-19 vaccine biomarker correlates studies \citep[e.g.,][]{gilbert2022covid, zhang2024omicron}.

 Baseline covariates that could confound the association of the biomarkers with COVID-19 include sex, force of infection score that estimates from external data bases the amount of SARS-CoV-2 transmission happening in a participant’s local geography and time of follow-up, and standardized baseline risk score.
-Time-varying covariates are the IgG Spike binding antibody and neutralizing antibody biomarkers measured at both the Day~22 and Day~43 visits.
-Participants were actively followed to observe the time to the COVID-19 endpoint or right-censoring, measured in days.
-To spare costs, a case-cohort sampling design was used to select a subset of participants for measuring the biomarkers at both time points, and we apply inverse probability of sampling weighting in the analysis.
-Among the baseline seropositive participants used in the analysis, a total of 146 COVID-19 endpoints were observed by 365 days post Day~22 visit.
+Time-varying covariates are the two antibody biomarkers noted above measured at both the Day~22 and Day~43 visits.